cetyler/github_pelican/content/python/2022-01-29-calculator_project_requirements.md

 ## Roadmap

 The Roadmap is a proposed feature release plan.
-For calculator, there is not much of a Roadmap.
+For this calculator, there is not much of a Roadmap.
 First need to create `Roadmap.rst` and create a simple release schedule.
 Will need to update `index.rst` to include the Roadmap.